Partonic distribution functions and amplitudes using tensor network methods: Theoretical setup and computational methods

 Quantum computing technology emerges as one promising strategy to overcome classically difficult problems.
 Real-time evolution takes advantage of the trotter formula~\cite{nielsen_chuang_2010}, in principle providing an efficient way to compute the PDF and DA.
 Various quantum algorithms for obtaining the ground state and excited states also provide solid approaches to state preparation~\cite{wiersema2020exploring,Choi:2020pdg,Chakraborty:2020uhf,Lin:2020zni,Dong:2022mmq,Kane:2023jdo}.
 The final observables of interests are essentially expectation values that can be evaluated on quantum circuits via direct measurement and the Hadamard test~\cite{nielsen_chuang_2010}.
 In this work, we focus on the calculation of the PDF and DA in the context of tensor network (TN) methods that share many similarities with quantum computation.

 Tensor networks provide a convenient alternative for many-body simulations, especially since today's quantum computers are still limited both in the number and fidelity of available qubits.
 TN methods recast (either exactly or up to accurate approximation) many-body quantum systems as a matrix product state (MPS)~\cite{mps-reps-gs} and use various algorithms and variational methods for studying the dynamics of MPS systems.
-MPS's are especially well suited for 1D spatial systems as entropy area laws force an upper bound on entanglement~\cite{vidal-erg}.
-For this reason, TN methods provide efficient many body quantum simulations with classical hardware, especially for calculating hadronic structures in the 1+1 dimensional model considered in this work\footnote{Note, for the same reason, TN do not replace standard QC methods but complement them.}.
+MPS is particularly well-suited for representing the ground states of local, gapped Hamiltonians in 1D systems with a unique ground state and finite interaction strengths, where entropy area laws impose an upper bound on entanglement~\cite{Hastings:2007iok,vidal-erg}.
+For this reason, TN methods provide efficient many body quantum simulations with classical hardware for calculating hadronic structures in the 1+1 dimensional model considered in this work\footnote{Note, for the same reason, TN do not replace standard QC methods but complement them.}.